Click on the links below for each information sections:

 -Stay at least 6 feet away from other people

 -Clean frequently touched surfaces and objects daily (e.g. tables, countertops, light switches, doorknobs, and cabinet handles).
-See CDC's recommendations for household cleaning and disinfection web page
+See CDC's recommendations for household cleaning and disinfecting web page

 Call your doctor if you symptoms of COVID-19 and need medical care or think you are high risk for having a severe illness.
 Your doctor will determine whether or not you should be tested based on your symptoms, risk factors like travel or contact with others who are sick, and if you have underlying medical conditions.